This post may contain affiliate links. Read my full disclosure policy.

 Instructions

-- Add 1 ¾ c of sugar into the simmering petals.
+- Add 1 ¾ c of sugar to the simmering petals.
 Stir to dissolve the sugar crystals.

 - Add freshly squeezed lemon juice.
 Pay attention to the gorgeous vibrant color that emerges.